-Under Colorado law, a serious bodily injury is an element of some crimes of violence that acts to increase the punishment if the defendant is convicted.
-For this penalty enhancement to be sustained, the prosecutor must prove that the victim suffered serious bodily harm as a result of the criminal act.
+Under Colorado law, a serious bodily injury is an element of some crimes of violence that serves to increase the punishment if the defendant is convicted.
+For this penalty enhancement to be sustained, the prosecutor must prove beyond a reasonable doubt that the victim suffered serious bodily harm as a result of the criminal act.

 Serious bodily injury involves substantial risk of:

 - Protracted loss or impairment of the function of any part or organ of the body.